 These Inflammatory molecules can negatively affect your metabolism regardless of how many calories you consume.
 (6) In other words, when you have circulating inflammation in your body, it sends a signal to slow down metabolism and conserve energy causing you to gain weight.
 (7) This means you will also have a harder time losing weight even when you are cutting calories.

 The cascade of negative effects from improperly digested food can also alter the balance of gut bacteria.
 The bacteria in your gut play a significant role in regulating your body weight.
-(8) (Please note: The gut microbiome is a vast topic that I will address in another blog post.
-So stay tuned for more on this topic next month)
+(8)

 You may not be aware of the inflammation produced in your intestines when you consume foods your body is reacting to.
 Most people don’t have gut symptoms in response to food sensitivities because the inflammation settles somewhere else in the body.
 Thus, you may not be aware you have an issue or you may not associate your issue with food.
 The best way to determine if a food is causing an immune response is to do a food sensitivity test.